FAQ

 Q: Can I submit to multiple categories, i.e. New Voices and a contest, with the same poems?

-Yes.
-We allow both multiple and simultaneous submissions.
+Yes, we allow both multiple and simultaneous submissions.
 Just let us know if your work is accepted by another publication so we can remove it from our consideration.
-You may also submit the same poems to multiple contests at Frontier.
+To let us know, please message us from the "messages" tab of your submission in Submittable.

 Q: Can I send you my work via email?
 Can I send submissions in the mail?